jjb-pro/PhysX.NET/README.md

 ## Features

-- **Vehicle Physics**: A fully functional vehicle simulation example.
-This wrapper is the only one that offers the option of implementing vehicle physics with C#.
+* **Vehicle Physics**: This wrapper is the only one that offers vehicle physics implementation in C#.
+This project offers a fully functional vehicle simulation example.
-- **Scene Management**: Create and manage physics scenes.
+* **Scene Management**: Create and manage physics scenes.
-- **Actor Management**: Handle actors, their properties, and physics interactions.
+* **Actor Management**: Handle actors, their properties, and physics interactions.
-- **Material Properties**: Define and manage physical materials.
+* **Material Properties**: Define and manage physical materials.
-- **Raycasting and Queries**: Perform raycasts and queries.
+* **Raycasting and Queries**: Perform raycasts and queries.
-- **Debugging Tools**: Visualize and debug physics interactions with the PhysX Visual Debugger.
+* **Debugging Tools**: Visualize and debug physics interactions using the PhysX Visual Debugger.
-- **Remaining Features**:
+* **Remaining Features**:

-  - Attach/Detach shape from an actor
+  * Attach/detach shapes from actors
-  - Serialization
+  * Serialization support
-  - Broad Phase
+  * Broad phase collision detection
-  - Deletion Listener
+  * Deletion listener support

 ## Usage

 To use PhysX.NET, follow these steps:

 1. **Install via NuGet**: Add the package to your project using the .NET CLI:

    ```bash
    dotnet add package PhysX4.NET
    ```

-   Or, search for `PhysX4.NET` in the NuGet Package Manager in Visual Studio.
+   Or search for `PhysX4.NET` in the NuGet Package Manager in Visual Studio.
 2. **Initialize PhysX**: Follow the examples provided in the repository to set up and initialize PhysX in your project.

 ## Example

 Sample implementations are available in the **Samples** directory of the repository.
-This examples demonstrate how to use the wrapper and its features.
+These examples demonstrate how to use the wrapper and its features.

 ## Development